 Are there legitimate safety concerns to shopping online?

 The answer to that is “Yes.”
 Yet this is only in the sense that there are safety concerns with any kind of online shopping.
 Secure sites get hacked all of the time.
 Here’s a list of certain things you should do to make sure that your online car insurance purchase isn’t the same as a bad online poker-playing experience.
-These things should be second nature to you if you’ve been exploring and surfing the ‘Net for more than five years, but these are things to look out for.
+These things should be second nature to you if you’ve been exploring and surfing the web for more than five years, but these are things to look out for.

 This should be an obvious one, but many state insurance commissioners always urge that you take a look at the insurance company from which you’re buying.
 If it’s one of the bigger companies, like GEICO or Progressive, then you’re probably in good hands (as one of their competitors would say).
 If it’s a state-wide or regional insurer, then you might want to check them out.
 Does this company receive a lot of complaints?
 How is its Better Business Bureau rating?

-Shop on secure websites.
 Most of the higher level auto insurance companies are using this already, but you should only shop at websites that are using some kind of high-level encryption.
 For example, State Farm, which has an online security page, tells the public to use certain kinds of browsers (the usual suspects of Explorer, Safari 4, Firefox and Google Chrome) that provide a high level of encryption.
 State Farm claims that, by using this kind of security, your vital information–most notably your Social Security number, which insurance firms need to check your driving record–will be safe from hacker hooligans.

-Use a credit card or a disposable/secondary debit card for transactions.
 The major advantage of using a credit card is that many credit cards offer identity theft protection.
 Just make sure you check your credit statement to insure that there are no fraudulent charges.

 You could also use a secondary debit card.
 If debit card A has several thousand on it and is meant to pay a mortgage, while debit card B is loaded with several hundred dollars in extra money, then use debit card B.